Whether you want to learn a language for an upcoming business trip or just for fun, there are plenty of language-learning apps, such as Duolingo.

-While Duolingo only gives rough time estimates for their online language courses, you may want to know exactly how long it takes to learn a language fluently.
+While Duolingo only gives rough time estimates for their online language courses, you may want to know exactly how long it takes to learn like the language learners fluently.

-We take a closer look at language learning and how long does it take to learn a language on duolingo.
+We take a closer look at the language learning process and how long does it take to learn a language on duolingo.

 How Long Does It Take To Learn A Language With Duolingo?

-Learning a language on Duolingo can take anywhere from between a few hours to 40 hours active learning time.
+Learning a language on Duolingo can take anywhere from a few hours to 40 hours of active learning time.

-You can see that this is a vast range because there are a number of different factors that influence how fast you can learn a language on Duolingo and any other learning app.
+You can see that this is a vast range because several different factors influence how fast you can learn a language on Duolingo and any other learning app.

 Some Languages Take Longer

-You will find that languages that are more similar to English, such many European languages, allows you to complete your lessons much faster.
+You will find that language that is more similar to English, such as many European languages, allows you to complete your lessons much faster.

-Everyone has their own individual learning speed.
+Everyone has their learning speed.
 Some people can complete a Duolingo lesson in two minutes, while others take four minutes.